emembrives/pyrite/README.md

 * Open a browser: <http://localhost:3030> :tada:
 * Click on the logo to switch to admin modus
-* Login with the credentials listed in the pyrite logger
+* Login with the pyrite admin credentials listed in the initial logs

 ## Manual Installation